nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/requesting-promotion-to-centre-manager-role/index.md

 >
 > As you may be aware the NHS England Technology Enhanced Learning (TEL) team have recently started piloting two clinical nursing self assessments on the DLS platform (that historically has only hosted non-clinical IT Skills Pathway proficiencies).
 >
-> Our Trust has been chosen to be a pilot site for one of these nursing self assessments - "**Steps proficiencies - National Proficiency Framework for Registered Nurses in Adult Critical Care"**
+> Our Trust has been chosen to be a pilot site for one of these nursing self assessments - "**proficiencies - National Proficiency Framework for Registered Nurses in Adult Critical Care"**
 >
 > As the Clinical Centre Manager, I will be overseeing the pilot and am contacting you to request promotion to a Centre Manager role within the platform (this will take <5 mins to action).
 You can find a step-by-step guide on how to do this here: [http://nhs-step1-training.netlify.app/user-guide/non-clinical-centre-managers ](http://nhs-step1-training.netlify.app/user-guide/non-clinical-centre-managers)
 >